uXaamA/Gradient_Decent_Model/README.md

 **Step 3: Install Dependencies** pip install -r requirements.txt

-Project Structure
+## Project Structure
-theory/: Contains theoretical explanations of Gradient Descent and linear regression. data/: Example datasets for hands-on practice. notebooks/: Jupyter Notebooks for practical implementation. scripts/: Python scripts for model building and data preprocessing. requirements.txt: Dependencies for the project.
+* theory/: Contains theoretical explanations of Gradient Descent and linear regression.
+* data/: Example datasets for hands-on practice.
+* notebooks/: Jupyter Notebooks for practical implementation.
+* scripts/: Python scripts for model building and data preprocessing.
+* requirements.txt: Dependencies for the project.

-Implementation Steps
+## Implementation Steps
-1. Theoretical Background
+**1. Theoretical Background**
 Gain a clear understanding of:

-The mathematics behind Gradient Descent.
+* The mathematics behind Gradient Descent.
-How Gradient Descent optimizes the cost function in linear regression.
+* How Gradient Descent optimizes the cost function in linear regression.
-2. Exploratory Data Analysis (EDA)
+**2. Exploratory Data Analysis (EDA)**
 Perform EDA to:

-Visualize data distributions.
+* Visualize data distributions.
-Analyze relationships between variables.
+* Analyze relationships between variables.
-Detect patterns and anomalies.
+* Detect patterns and anomalies.
-3. Data Preprocessing
+**3. Data Preprocessing**
-Handling Missing Values: Impute or drop missing data points.
+**Handling Missing Values:** Impute or drop missing data points.
-Outlier Detection: Use statistical methods like Z-score or IQR.
+**Outlier Detection:** Use statistical methods like Z-score or IQR.
-Encoding Categorical Data: Apply OneHotEncoding to handle non-numerical data effectively.
+**Encoding Categorical Data:** Apply OneHotEncoding to handle non-numerical data effectively.
-4. Model Implementation
+**4. Model Implementation**
-Build a linear regression model from scratch using Gradient Descent.
+* Build a linear regression model from scratch using Gradient Descent.
-Train the model on preprocessed data.
+* Train the model on preprocessed data.
-Evaluate model performance using metrics like Mean Squared Error (MSE) and R² score.
+* Evaluate model performance using metrics like Mean Squared Error (MSE) and R² score.

-Running the Project
+## Running the Project
-Open the Jupyter Notebook in the notebooks/ folder.
+* Open the Jupyter Notebook in the notebooks/ folder.
-Follow the step-by-step guide provided in the notebook to preprocess data, train the model, and evaluate results.
+* Follow the step-by-step guide provided in the notebook to preprocess data, train the model, and evaluate results.
-Use the example datasets in the data/ folder to experiment with different scenarios.
+* Use the example datasets in the data/ folder to experiment with different scenarios.

-Troubleshooting
+## Troubleshooting
-Error: ModuleNotFoundError: Ensure all dependencies are installed via requirements.txt.
+* **Error: ModuleNotFoundError:** Ensure all dependencies are installed via requirements.txt.
-Model Not Converging: Adjust the learning rate for Gradient Descent.
+* **Model Not Converging:** Adjust the learning rate for Gradient Descent.
-Encoding Issues: Verify that categorical columns are correctly identified and encoded.
+* **Encoding Issues:** Verify that categorical columns are correctly identified and encoded.